timescale/docs/timescaledb/overview/core-concepts/index.md

   automatically and continuously "chunked" into smaller intervals to improve performance and to unlock various data-management capabilities.
-Data and indexes for the latest chunks naturally remain in memory, insuring fast inserts and performant queries to recent data.
+Data and indexes for the latest chunks naturally remain in memory, ensuring fast inserts and performant queries to recent data.

 - **Native columnar compression** with advanced datatype-specific compression, employing various best-in-class algorithms based on whether the data are